ricrocha82/cressent/README.md

 ```

 ### 5.1 Cruise
-CRUISE (CRiteria-based Uncovering of Iteron SEquences) is a Python module designed to search CRESS DNA virus genomes for iterons.
+Customized version of [CRUISE](https://journals.asm.org/doi/10.1128/mra.01123-22) (CRiteria-based Uncovering of Iteron SEquences) to search virus genomes for iterons.
 The module scans around nonanucleotide features and stem-loop structures from an input GFF file (with associated FASTA sequences) to identify and score candidate iteron repeats.
 Iteron annotations are then output to a new GFF file, and a detailed log is saved for tracking the analysis process.

 #### Features
 - **Iteron Detection**: Searches for candidate iteron substrings in the genomic sequence.